When You Realize Your Relationship Is Over

 Seeking External Input

-One should also seek advice from friends, relatives, and possibly even psychologists or psychotherapists to get a new outlook, especially during this sensitive period of transition.
+To gain a new outlook, one should also seek advice from friends, relatives, and possibly even psychologists or psychotherapists, especially during this sensitive period of transition.

 Evaluating Pros and Cons

-To avoid being swayed by the emotional aspect of the decision to stay together or to leave the relationship, the creation of a concrete list can assist in presenting a rational outlook on the matter.
+To avoid being swayed by the emotional aspect of the decision to stay together or to leave the relationship, creating a concrete list can help present a rational outlook on the matter.

-• What are the tangible and intangible consequences of continuing to be in a relationship at this point?
+• What are the tangible and intangible consequences of continuing to be in a relationship now?

 • What positive outcomes and ways of enriching one’s emotional self and feeling fulfilled could be achieved from being free of the chains that hold one back?

-This analytical exercise can act as a tool through which one can get a sense of how they feel and what they feel deep down.
+This analytical exercise can act as a tool for gaining a sense of one’s feelings and what one feels deep down.

 When you realize your relationship is over